GleemingKnight/simple-holograms/README.md

         // This will make a hologram that displays the online players and
         // updates every 20 ticks to every player that joins the server updatingHologram.showToAll();

+        // You can also create floating items
+        // that are packet based so per player ItemHologram itemHologram = new ItemHologram(Location, ItemStack).showToAll();
     }
 }